ERC-8126 - AI Agent Verification

 Agent Wallet The Ethereum address designated as controlled by the AI agent

-AI Agent An autonomous software entity that performs actions on behalf of users, identified by an Ethereum wallet address and optional smart contract
+AI Agent An autonomous software entity identified by an ERC-8004 Identity Registry token

 ETV Ethereum Token Verification - validates smart contract presence and legitimacy

-PDV Private Data Verification - generates Zero-Knowledge Proofs from verification results
+PDV Private Data Verification - generates ZKPs from verification results

-Proof ID A unique identifier for a Zero-Knowledge Proof generated during verification
+Proof ID A unique identifier for a ZKP generated during verification

 QCV Quantum Cryptography Verification - provides quantum-resistant encryption for sensitive data

-Risk Score A numerical value from 0-100 indicating the assessed risk level, where 0 is lowest risk and 100 is highest risk
+Risk Score A numerical value from 0-100 indicating the assessed risk level, where 0 is the lowest risk, and 100 is the highest risk

-SCV Staking Contract Verification - validates staking contract security
+SCV Solidity Code Verification - validates Solidity Code security

-Verification Provider A service implementing this standard's verification types (ETV, PDV, QCV, SCV, WAV, WV)
+Verification Provider A service implementing this standard's verification types (ETV, MCV, PDV, QCV, SCV, WAV, WV)

 WAV Web Application Verification - checks endpoint security and accessibility